cleverwise/cya/README.md

 Note: If you reduce the number higher profiles will NOT be removed.
 So if you go from ten (10) to five (5) cya will start rotating at five (5) but backups six to ten will remain unless you remove them.

+#### Removing/Altering Default Top Level Backup Directories

+CYA is designed to backup core top level directories like /bin/, /boot/, /var/, etc.  You may get a list of these directories by running the directories command.

+shell> **cya directories**

+However you may desire to alter the default list.
+This is easy to do using the **OVERRIDE_BACKUP_DIRECTORIES** variable in **cya.conf** located in the **/home/cya/** directory.
+Now when using this variable it should be noted **ALL** default entries will be cleared.
+Thus you need to build your own list.

+Example:

+1) Open the following file in your text editor /home/cya/cya.conf
+2) Add or edit the following variable:

+OVERRIDE_BACKUP_DIRECTORIES="/boot/ /etc/ /var/"

+It should be noted that when you use this variable you may specify custom backup directories here.
+However using the **BACKUP_DIRECTORIES** variable still works.

 #### Disable Disclaimer

 1) Open the following file in your text editor /home/cya/cya.conf